Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Perform Inference
 Duration: 2

-Use the `TEMPO.DETECTION` schema's stored procedure to perform inference on sample static log data.
+After a few minutes, Snowflake will be ready to perform inference.
+At this time you can use the `TEMPO.DETECTION` schema's stored procedure to perform inference on sample static log data.
 It takes a job service name as the only parameter.
+The demo data looks at logs for all Workstations and logs for all Webservers for a midsized company over several days.
+This demo data was obtained from the Canadian Institute of Cybersecurity.

 Example:

 ```sql
 CALL TEMPO.DETECTION.WORKSTATIONS('<job_service_name>');
 ```
+`<job_service_name>`: the name of the run you want to perform (e.g., 'tempo_run_one', 'here_we_go')

 or
 ```sql
 CALL TEMPO.DETECTION.WEBSERVER('<job_service_name>');
 ```
-or
+After you run inference to find anomalies - or incidents - by looking at the Workstations or the Webserver, you will see a table with all the sequences the model has created.
+Unlike many neural network based solutions, one strength of Tempo is that it preserves and shares relevant sequences for further analysis.

+If you order the rows by anomaly, you will see that for Workstations you should see X anomalies and for Webserver you should see Y anomalies.

+Were this a production use case, you might want to augment these results with information from IP Info or threat intelligence, to look into the external IPs that are indicated to be part of likely security incidents.

+Some users have asked to see the entities that Tempo can discern.
+Note that for larger environments it would be typical to have Tempo to discern many more types of entities.
+You can ask Tempo to specifically learn the types of entities that are present in the log data provided using the following command:

 ```sql
 CALL TEMPO.DETECTION.DEVICE_IDENTIFICATION('<job_service_name>');
 ```
-`<job_service_name>`: the name of the run you want to perform (e.g., 'tempo_run_one', 'here_we_go').

 <!-- ------------------------ -->

 ### Monitor Job Services

 Check the status of Job services: